GamerXCZ/source2utils/README.md

 2. Download the latest release and extract to anywhere.

-3. Download and set up the [Half-Life Alyx Bootleg Tools](https://github.com/thenayr/Half-Life-Alyx-SDK)

-4. Run the scripts as instructed below.
+3. Run the scripts as instructed below.

 ## vmt_to_vmat.py